What type of content do you primarily create?

 When you A/B test with TubeBuddy, the platform just switches your title and thumbnail every 24 hours and reads the same data you have access to through the Creator Studio.
 That means if you manually switch those variables at the same time every day, you can look at daily changes to click-through rate and watch time and log them.
 Though if you're doing this method, I'd encourage you to do a refresher in statistics to make sure you can read the data correctly.

-There’s no universally “good” CTR since YouTube is comparing your CTR to similar videos.
-If your financial advice podcast has a 0.5% lower click-through rate than a similar podcast covering a similar topic, it’s going to hurt your video.
-While you can’t see your competitors’ CTR, it means that even a percentage point could be the difference between an average video and a breakout hit.
+There's no universally "good" CTR since YouTube is comparing your CTR to similar videos in your niche.
+If your financial advice podcast has a 0.5% lower click-through rate than a similar podcast covering a similar topic, it's going to hurt your video.
+While you can't see your competitors' CTR, it means that even a percentage point could be the difference between an average video and a breakout hit.
+This comparative approach is how YouTube determines which videos to recommend to viewers.

 📈 Read more: 3 YouTube analytics numbers you should be measuring — and how to fix them